ChrisF03/Danny-Ma-SQL-Case-Studies-/Solutions/Case Study #3 - Foodie-Fi/README.md

 Danny created Foodie-Fi with a data driven mindset and wanted to ensure all future investment decisions and new features were decided using data.
 This case study focuses on using subscription style digital data to answer important business questions.

+***This case study should reflect realistic questions you would usually focus on for all product related analytics requests in a wide variety of industries, especially in the digital space!***

 ## Entity Relationship Diagram
 ![foodie-fi(entity_relationship)](https://github.com/ChrisF03/Danny-Ma-SQL-Case-Studies-/assets/103148784/37d1260c-4b8c-4205-a8fb-748c5986d184)